Emergency Dentistry Torrance

 • They have more knowledge and experience dealing with dental problems

-• You will receive proper care for the problem and be provided an effective treatment plan to fix it
+• You will receive proper care for the problem and be provided with an effective treatment plan to fix it

 Now, there are exceptions when you should get to an ER over the dentist’s office.
 If you are experiencing continual bleeding, increased swelling, or a broken or fractured jaw, contact us but head straight to the emergency room for immediate medical attention.